Academic Calendar

 Pre- or corequisite(s): None.

-Analyzes historical and contemporary operational practices of the criminal justice system (CJS).
-Students are taken through the CJS process, beginning with the moment a crime is reported through the various decision stages to the paroled release of a convicted offender.
+Analyzes historical and contemporary operational practices of the Canadian criminal justice system (CJS).
+Students are taken through the CJS process, beginning with the moment a crime comes to the attention of the police through the various decision stages to the paroled release of a sentenced individual.

 CRIM 104